Second Sophistic

-Introduction
+Overview

 The year 146 BC marks the moment in history in which the Romans conquered one of the first civilized empires in the West.
 Ancient Greece is known for its rich culture, mythology, technology and intellect.
 In its classical period it was one of the greatest early empires.
-After the civilization fell to the Roman conquest, the emerging empire would begin to grow following many of the traditions of the Greeks.
+After the civilization fell to the Roman conquest, the emerging empire would begin to grow, following many of the traditions of the Greeks.
 Mirroring some of their architectural styles and adapting a similar religious cult, the Empire held the Greek culture with reverence to its customs.
 Throughout its growth, the Romans incorporated the Greeks into their society and imperial life.
 In the 1st and 2nd centuries AD, a renaissance of Hellenic oratory and education captivated the Roman elites.
 The resurgence was called the Second Sophistic and it recalled the grand orators and teachings of the 5th century BC.
 “The sophist was to revive the antique purer form of religion and to encourage the cults of the heroes and Homeric gods.”

 In this century, the Roman Emperors such as Trajan, Hadrian and others, held these intellectuals in their high esteem.
 A number of them paid patronage to Athens and other Greek cities in the Empire.
 Elites sent their sons to be educated in schools developed by these sophists.
 The Emperor Hadrian sent his adoptive son Antoninus to study under the acclaimed Polemo in Smyrna.
 The Second Sophistic opened doors for the Greeks to prosper surprisingly, in a number of ways on their own terms.
 This renaissance enabled them to become a prominent society that the Romans could respect and revere.
-The sophists and their movement provided a way for the Romans to legitimate themselves as civilized intellectuals and associate themselves with an old imperial pre-eminence.
+The sophists and their movement provided a way for the Romans to legitimate themselves as civilized intellectuals and associate themselves with an old imperial preeminence.
 This movement allowed the Greeks to become a part of the Roman Empire but still retain their cultural identity.

 Definition of sophist

 Sophism was the revival of the use and value of higher education in the Roman Empire during the 1st and 2nd centuries AD.
 This also included a renewed emphasis and importance of rhetoric and oratory.
 The practice and teachings were modeled after the Athenian vocabulary of 400 BC, as well as the Hellenic traditions of that time.
-The sophists were great lecturers and declaimers who esteemed to address various issues of political, economic and social importance.
+The sophists were great lecturers and declaimers who were esteemed to address various issues of political, economic and social importance.
 Thus, they served a vast array of positions from educational and social leaders, to ambassadors, Imperial Secretaries and high priests.
 In these orders, they won the favor of Emperors who would restore their eastern centers of intellect.
 Some, such as Lucian, heavily favored Atticism (an artificial purist movement favoring archaic expressions), while others, such as Plutarch, favored the Greek of their day (Koine Greek).